 Also of interest is that Eagle Mountain has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Eagle Mountain telecommute to their jobs.
-Overall, about 9.44% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 11.50% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-In terms of college education, Eagle Mountain is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 31.16% of adults in Eagle Mountain have a college degree.
+In terms of college education, Eagle Mountain is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 32.92% of adults in Eagle Mountain have a college degree.

+Eagle Mountain is a somewhat ethnically-diverse city.
 The people who call Eagle Mountain home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Eagle Mountain residents report their race to be White, followed by Asian.
-Important ancestries of people in Eagle Mountain include German, Danish, Irish, and European.
+Important ancestries of people in Eagle Mountain include English, German, Scottish, Irish, and Danish.